SOUTH CAROLINA

 (1716 - unknown), Yauhannah

 A fortified trading post established by the SC colonial government, located at "Great Bluff".
-The site has been excavated.
+The site has reportedly been excavated in the recent past.

 (1781), near Johnsonville

-Patriot leader Francis Marion, the "Swamp Fox", established a secret base here to harrass the British army.
+Patriot leader Francis Marion, the "Swamp Fox", established a secret base here near William Goddard's Plantation to harrass the British army.
 Also known as Marion's Camp (1).
-The British located and destroyed the camp in March 1781, but Marion and his men escaped to continue operations elsewhere.
+The British located and destroyed the camp in March 1781, but Marion and his men continued operations elsewhere.
 Located on the Great Pee Dee River at the convergence of the Lynches River and Muddy Creek.
+The island is private property, not accessible to the public.

 Winyah Bay Blockhouse